 The only way out of this impasse is to double down on democracy, defending the right of all citizens to vote.
 Since the 1960s, Americans have taken important steps toward the creation of something few societies have achieved: a truly multiracial democracy.
 Barack Obama’s presidency—barely a generation after the end of Jim Crow—was an unmistakable sign of our democratic progress.
 Those democratic achievements are worth defending.
 But they are now imperiled.
 It is a tragic paradox that our country’s belated steps toward full democracy triggered the radical reaction that now threatens it.

-Americans who are concerned about the threats facing our democracy must not only participate in the 2020 election but also commit themselves to protect our most basic democratic institutions, including voting and civil rights.
+Americans who are concerned about the threats facing our democracy must not only participate in the 2020 election but also commit themselves to protect our most basic democratic institutions, including voting26 and civil rights.
 The stakes are high.
 We have much to lose.

 Steven Levitsky is David Rockefeller Professor of Latin American Studies and Professor of Government at Harvard University.
 He has authored several books, and his research interests include political parties, authoritarianism and democratization, and weak and informal institutions, with a focus on Latin America.
 Daniel Ziblatt is Eaton Professor of the Science of Government at Harvard University and was the 2019–2020 Karl W. Deutsch Visiting Professor at the Wissenschaftszentrum Berlin (WZB).
 He specializes in the study of Europe and the history of democracy.
 Levitsky and Ziblatt coauthored How Democracies Die in 2018.